oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 ## :gear: The Project Automation Workflow

 This project's automation workflow is built on [Make GNU](https://www.gnu.org/software/make/), which uses a Makefile as its core.
 The Makefile includes CLI rules written in C as `make` commands.
 These commands connect all the processes in the project at a high level of abstraction.
-Refer to the table below for all the `make` commands used in this project.
+Refer to the following table for all this project's `make` commands.

 #### All `make` commands